A Comparison between Markov Switching Zero-inflated and Hurdle Models for Spatio-temporal Infectious Disease Counts

 Figure \ref{fig:rps-comparison} shows the averaged up to four steps-ahead rps for five different models (NB, ZINB, NBH, ZS-MSNB, and ZS-MSNBH).
 We fit each model up to the time points $T_0=280,281,...,380$, and calculated the 1st to 4th step ahead forecast averaged rps according to (\ref{eqn: rps}) and (\ref{eqn: averaged-rps}).
-Samples from the models fit up to $T_0$ from $280$ to $380$ all converged according to the Gelman-Rubin statistics \cite{RN33}.
+Samples from the models fit up to $T_0$ from $280$ to $380$ all converged according to the Gelman-Rubin statistics \cite{RN39}.
 The results suggest the NB, NBH, and ZINB models are close to each other in prediction.
-However, they are all worse than our Markov switching zero-inflated and hurdle models significantly by a large gap at each forecast horizon.
-Between the two Markov switching models, we perform the permutation test \cite{RN57} and find the ZS-MSNB model shows a significantly better predictive performance than the ZS-MSNBH model (p-value $\textless 2.2\times 10^{-16}$).
-The test also shows there are significant differences between the best predictive model (the ZS-MSNB model) and the others (all the two-tailed p-value $\textless 2.2\times 10^{-16}$).
+However, they are all significantly worse than our Markov switching zero-inflated and hurdle models by a large gap at each forecast horizon.
+Between the two Markov switching models, we performed the permutation test \cite{RN57} and found that the ZS-MSNB model shows a significantly better predictive performance than the ZS-MSNBH model at all forecast horizons (p-values $\textless 2.2\times 10^{-16}$).
+The test also shows there are significant differences between the best predictive model (the ZS-MSNB model) and the others (all the two-tailed p-values $\textless 2.2\times 10^{-16}$).